oceanprotocol/docs/discover/faq.md

 Have some questions about Ocean Protocol?

-Hopefully you'll find the answers here!
+Hopefully, you'll find the answers here!
 If not then please don't hesitate to reach out to us on [discord](https://discord.gg/TnXjkR5) - there are no stupid questions!

 ### General Questions